shafaaf/ReactReduxProjects/large-app/ecommerce-app/README.md

 - Open Postman and under body, paste in data.json as JSON type at POST /api/products

 ## TODO
-Part 10: Build Products Backend complete
+Part 12: Add Redux To Filter complete